 Designing a ring that pays tribute to our veterans is all well and good, and it's our genuine hope this ring finds its way to the hands of a great many people who share our desire to acknowledge the sacrifices those men and women made.
 But at the same time, this ring should do more.
 It should support our veterans in a real and substantial way.
 Through a chance (or perhaps fated) meeting with Donald McAlister from The Independence Fund, we were able to do just that.

 The Independence Fund is an organization that does truly incredible things to help our wounded soldiers and their families.
 The focus of the organization is to empower our nation's veterans to overcome not only the physical wounds incurred in the line of duty, but the mental and emotional wounds as well.
-As soon as we learned a little bit about their mission, we knew the Independence Fund was a cause Rustic and Main simply had to get behind.
+As soon as we learned a little bit about their mission, we knew the Independence Fund was a cause Rustic & Main simply had to get behind.

 There are a number of ways to use purpleheart wood in a unique ring design, just for you.
-Check out our customizer page or send our live chat team a message to start designing your own purpleheart wood ring!
+Check out our ring customizer or send our live chat team a message to start designing your own purpleheart wood ring!